CALL ABLE ELECTRICIANS TAMWORTH NOW 01827 230999

 I’M WORRIED ABOUT CALLING AN ELECTRICIAN

-2 Will they turn up on time or at all?
+2 Will the electrician turn up on time or at all?

-Able Electrical were established in 2008 and specialise in EICR Testing Car Charger Installation and general electrical work both domestic/commercial.
+Electrician in Tamworth Able Electrical was established in 2008 and specialise in EICR Testing Car Charger Installation and general electrical work both domestic/commercial.
+Only using fully qualified NICEIC electricians.
 I started this company thinking what if we answered the phone, turned up as promised, respected the customer and their property, always wore overshoes, got our quotes back quickly.
 Nothing hard but by drumming this into my staff we have managed to grow year on year.
 We stick to those simple principles

 We carry out around 1300 jobs monthly in the West Midlands area all our staff are trained experienced electricians who are encouraged to carry on with the learning process after qualification.
 So important in this trade as things progress regulations change.
 Do you want an electrician who qualified years ago and has not kept himself up to date with current regs.